brendenfinnerty/proctor/README.md

 ## Submission

-Please submit your solution as a .zip file or Github repo with clear instructions on how to run your code.
+Please fork this github repo, and include your solution as a PR to the forked repo with clear instructions on how to run your code.
 Include any notes or explanations in the README or as comments in your code.

 Good luck!